hungyu99/freed/infrastructure/db/database/README.md

 DataAccessor
 ------------
-This defines the common interface by which data gets accessed in a generic karlsend database.
+This defines the common interface by which data gets accessed in a generic freed database.
 Both the Database and the Transaction interfaces (see below) implement it.

 Database